-In order to identify the proper target messages, it is important to take into account some crucial points:
+To identify the proper target messages, it is important to consider some crucial points:

 Is the information we would like to communicate credible and supported by solid evidence?

 Is the message easy to be understood by stakeholders and on point?